kubernetes/website/blog/_posts/2018-04-24-open-source-charts-2017.md

 ---
 layout: blog
-title: Kubernetes Community: Top of the Open Source Charts in 2017
+title: Kubernetes Community - Top of the Open Source Charts in 2017
 date: Friday, April 13, 2018
 ---